Mylodon: Skull and dentition features

+Digital endocast of the cranial cavity of Mylodon (LACM 157696).

 Especially in the construction of the skull, Mylodon differed significantly from other related forms.
 Its length varied between 59 and 71.5 cm, which is significantly longer than Glossotherium or Lestodon.
 At the skull it was between 16.5 and 22.5 cm wide, in the front nasal area between 11.3 and 15.5 cm.
 The height of the posterior skull was 14.0 to 19.0 cm and the anterior 15.0 to 23.5 cm.
 The skull was thereby elongated and narrow, unlike Glossotherium and Lestodon that had a short and very broad skull.
 The extraordinary length of the skull of Mylodon was mainly due to elongations in the rostrum.
 Seen from above, the rostrum narrowed towards the front.
 This is where the most important difference to most of the other representatives of the Mylodontidae can be found: The nasal bone was long and narrow and curved downwards in the front area.
 At the front end, it connected to the middle jawbone, which was lengthened by an appendage, and which in turn fused with the upper jaw.
 This resulted in a completely closed nasal arch in adult individuals, which is largely unknown in other sloths.
 In comparison, the skulls of Glossotherium and Lestodon, but also of Paramylodon, showed a nasal area, seen from above, which was rather short and looked clearly cut off when viewed from the side; the roof of the skull was largely straight in Mylodon, only a slight indentation could occur above the orbit.
 On parietal, significant temporal lines were present, but no head crest formed.
 The zygomatic arch was slim, the anterior attachment began above the third and fourth molars.
 It did not form a solid end with the rear arch attachment.
 As is usual with sloths, the front arch base consisted of three appendages: one ascending, one horizontal, and one descending, the former of which was the longest.
 The rear arch formed a triangular plate.
 The occiput bent at an angle of 120° from the roof of the skull.
 The underside of the occiput was at about the level of the occlusal plane.
 When viewed from behind, the occiput appeared almost circular and not as depressed as in Glossotherium and Lestodon.
 The palate was narrow and was more or less triangularly oriented towards the front of the skull.
 Numerous small bone openings were characteristic here.
 The glenoid pit, in which the joint of the lower jaw engages, corresponding to that of other mylodonts with its weak form, but this provided free rotation overall.